-An aromatic expression of red berries, red fruits where spices play also a big role, liquorice in the background.
+Barbera d'Alba shows aromas of red berries and red fruits on the nose, with spices and liquorice in the background.
 Intense, fruity, and round, with raspberries and cherry flavors, mellow tannins and a lovely finish.

 Piemonte in the north-west of Italy is Italy's finest wine region with almost half of the production under the DOCG status.
 Respected names like Barolo, Barbaresco, Moscato d'Asti, and Barbera d'Alba are the flagships of the region.
 Nebbiolo is the key grape variety of the region accounting for half of the total production.